-In 2024, \$3.0 billion or 65.0% of revenues were from student fees and government grants provided in support of student enrolments.
-An additional \$510 million represented government and other grants and contracts for restricted purposes.
-Together these three sources accounted for 76.0 % of revenues for the year.
-As noted above, sales, services, and sundry income (residence, parking, and food service operations) have seen substantial improvement, but continue to experience some negative impacts due to the adoption of flexible work arrangements.
+In 2025, \$3.1 billion or 64.3% of revenues were from student fees and government grants provided in support of student enrolments.
+An additional \$540 million represented government and other grants and contracts for restricted purposes.
+Together these three sources accounted for 75.4 % of revenues for the year.
+As noted above, the category of sales, services, and sundry income (which includes residence, parking, and food service operations) has seen substantial improvement, but continues to experience some negative impacts due to the adoption of flexible work arrangements.